go-go-dojo/dispatch-system/README.md

 ### Next steps (in no particular order)

+- ~~Unit tests~~
-- Replace the switch case in driverRepository.handleRequestChannel with a Registry
+- ~~Replace the switch case in driverRepository.handleRequestChannel with a Registry~~
-- Implement periodic updates to the client upon a successful trip request
+- Periodic updates to the passenger upon a successful trip request
+- Assign a driver to a passenger only upon driver acceptance
+- Mock driver/passenger applications to visualize working application

 ### Testing